 Teaching, whether elementary or higher education, has always been an evolving discipline, with methods and tools changing over time.
 Re-thinking the practices of teaching and the spaces it inhabits is a challenging process.
 To this end we used our new tool, the Course Puzzle, that offers a tangible way of re-thinking and brainstorming teaching methods.
 The Course Puzzle consists of 3 decks of cards: scenario cards, theme cards and obstruction cards.
 Groups of 2-4 the participants discuss, analyse and develop cross-course scenarios, based on their existing knowledge of subjects and their application.
 The tool facilitates brainstorming and idea development by bringing together educators from different disciplines.

-We strive to use the Global Goals as a structuring framework for our projects.
-Here we show how this project contribute to a sustainable future.
+We strive to use the Sustainable Development Goals as a structuring framework for our projects.
+This is how this project contributes to a more sustainable future

 4 QUALITY EDUCATION